thenetcircle/dino/ROADMAP.md

 * invite
     - search for online users in chats
     - invite user from other room
+* request admin
+    - open invitation to room instead of single user
+    - the room would be a support room, or admin room
+    - predefined room?
+* whisper
+    - identical to event "message", but set "verb" to "whisper" instead of "send"
+    - whisper logic, how to send to one in group?
+    - how to handle two targets? one is the room, the other is the user in the room
 * unique error codes
     - so tests can know an api call failed for the right reason, and clients can know what went wrong
     - use defined response codes for front-end to be able to display correct error messages